awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_examples.md

 ### Example: Preventing external sharing<a name="example_ram_1"></a>

-The following example SCP prevents users from creating resource shares that allow sharing with principals that aren't part of the organization\.
+The following example SCP prevents users from creating resource shares that allow sharing with IAM users ad roles that aren't part of the organization\.

 ```
 {